 COMMON BRAND NAME(S): Maxalt

-HOW TO USE: Read the Patient Information Leaflet available from your pharmacist before you start using rizatriptan and each time you get a refill.
-Ask your doctor or pharmacist if you have any questions.
+HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking rizatriptan and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

 Additional Maxalt Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.